Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_demo.md

 - Base class `unittest.TestCase` is used to create a test suite consisting of all the tests of a software.
 - Each test is now a function of a class which is derived from the class `unittest.TestCase`.
-- The same tests are implemented using `unittest` in the file `test_operations_unittests.py` as functions of a class `TestOperations`.
+- The same tests as for `pytest` are implemented using `unittest` in the file `test_operations_unittests.py`.
+The tests are functions of a class named `TestOperations` which tests our mathematical operations.
+The class `TestOperations` is derived from `unittest.TestCase`.
 - unittest can be run by:

 ```bash